SmileiPIC/Smilei/doc/Sphinx/task_parallelization.rst

 Task approach
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:program:`Smilei` exploits the task parallelization available since OpenMP 4.5.
+:program:`Smilei` exploits the task parallelization (including task dependencies) available with OpenMP 4.5.
-The main idea is to split the work in smaller units that can be run asynchronously.
+The main idea is to split the work in smaller units that can be run asynchronously, respecting the logical order in which these units of work must be completed.

 In addition to separated species treatment and patches split in clusters (see :py:data:`cluster_width`), the macro-particle operators (interpolation, push, etc) are defined as tasks.
 All the combinations of [operator-cluster-species-patch] correspond to different tasks that can be run in parallel.

-As some tasks depend on other tasks, the dependency tree is provided to OpenMP so that the tasks are dynamically assigned to OpenMP threads, in the correct order (preventing race conditions).
+As some tasks depend on other tasks, the dependency graph is provided to OpenMP so that the tasks are dynamically assigned to OpenMP threads, in the correct order (preventing race conditions).
 This is described in [Massimo2022]_.